 The Two Rivers Public Health Department (TRPHD) covers 7 counties in central Nebraska, reaching 97,132 people who live and work in the health district spread across roughly 4663 square miles.
 Over three quarters of residents live in Buffalo and Dawson county, a tenth live in Phelps county, and the remaining 15% is spread somewhat comparably among the four counties of Kearney, Harlan, Franklin and Gosper in decreasing order of population.
-The largest cities are Holdrege (pop.
+Well over half the residents of TRPHD live in the three largest cities - Holdrege (pop.
 5408), Lexington (pop.
 10115) and Kearney (pop.
-33867) meaning that well over half the residents of TRPHD live in three cities, and over a third are in Kearney city alone.
+33867), over a third in Kearney city alone.

-To better understand COVID transmission in TRPHD 1, we decided to analyze case numbers in Kearney, Lexington and Holdrege, defined as the city and surrounding smaller towns
+To better understand COVID transmission in TRPHD, we decided to analyze case numbers in Kearney, Lexington and Holdrege urban areas, defined as the city and surrounding smaller towns

-- "Kearney area" includes Kearney city, Elm Creek, Pleasanton, Amherst, Riverdale, Gibbon, Shelton and Axtell (39,412 people) - "Lexington area" includes Lexington city, Overton, Johnson Lake and Cozad (15,017 people) - "Holdrege area" includes Holdrege city, Loomis and Funk (5967 people).
+- "Kearney area" includes Kearney city, Elm Creek, Pleasanton, Amherst, Riverdale, Gibbon, Shelton and Axtell (39,412 people) - "Lexington area" includes Lexington, Overton, Johnson Lake and Cozad (15,017 people) - "Holdrege area" includes Holdrege, Loomis and Funk (5967 people).

-In the ninth edition of this document, we will
+In the tenth edition of this document, we will

-- a) Look at the overall course of the COVID-19 pandemic in TRPHD from April December (35 weeks) and identify the outbreaks in each of the three urban areas. - b) Analyze daily case averages (7-day rolling) in Lexington, Holdrege and Kearney cities from April 1 December 8. - c) Describe 7-day rolling average of cases in Kearney area by age and city of residence from July 01 December 8. - d) Describe the 7-day rolling average of COVID-19 cases from Nov 10 Dec 8 (4 weeks) across cities in Two Rivers Health District.
-Present the same case counts/10,000 persons. - e) Present a brief weekly overview and analysis for Kearney urban area.
+- a) Look at the overall course of the COVID-19 pandemic in TRPHD from April December (36 weeks) and identify outbreaks in each of the three urban areas. - b) Analyze daily case averages (7-day rolling) in Lexington, Holdrege and Kearney cities from April 1 December 15. - c) Plot total (cumulative) COVID-19 cases in Lexington, Holdrege, Kearney, Gothenburg and Minden cities from April - December, displaying total cases by 10,000 population in each city - d) Describe 7-day rolling average of cases in Kearney area by age and city of residence from July 01 December 15. - e) Describe the 7-day rolling average of COVID-19 cases from Nov 17 Dec 15 (4 weeks) across cities in Two Rivers Health District.
+Present the same case counts/10,000 persons. - f) Present a brief weekly overview and analysis for Kearney urban area.

-To conclude, Kearney city and Kearney urban area are seeing slightly lower rate of increase of COVID-19 cases over the past two weeks as compared to the preceding month.
-While absolute number of cases continues to increase, the rate of growth of new cases seems to be slowing, especially in Kearney city.
-There continues to be improved ICU availability and COVID-related medical/surgical bed usage across hospitals in the district this week compared to previous weeks.
-While these are early trends, there is justification for cautious optimism regarding spread of COVID-19 in Kearney area.
-Residents are however advised to continue to exercise caution and adhere to strict preventive measures (social distancing, correct and consistent masking) at all times to protect themselves and others.
+To conclude, daily rates of COVID-19 have decreased dramatically over the past week in Kearney city and Kearney urban area.
+Daily case rates that had begun to rise last week have dropped precipitously across all cities in Kearney area, which is reason for cautious optimism.
+There is improved ICU availability and lower COVID-related medical/surgical bed usage across hospitals in TRPHD this week compared to the previous 4 weeks.
+A sustained drop in case counts over the next couple weeks could indicate a long term trend of decreasing case counts.
+Residents are advised to continue to adhere to strict preventive measures (social distancing, correct and consistent masking) at all times to protect themselves and others.

-1 For complete explanation of definitions and data sources, please see appendix 1 516 W 11th Street, Suite 108 Kearney, NE 68845
+&lt;sup>1 For complete explanation of definitions and data sources, please see appendix 1